Lisp (programming language): Language innovations

 With a few very basic principles at its foundation, it [LISP] has shown a remarkable stability.
 Besides that, LISP has been the carrier for a considerable number of in a sense our most sophisticated computer applications.
 LISP has jokingly been described as "the most intelligent way to misuse a computer".
 I think that description a great compliment because it transmits the full flavour of liberation: it has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.

-Largely because of its resource requirements with respect to early computing hardware (including early microprocessors), Lisp did not become as popular outside of the AI community as Fortran and the ALGOL-descended C language.
+Largely because of its resource requirements with respect to early computing hardware (including early microprocessors), Lisp did not become as popular outside of the artificial intelligence (AI) community as Fortran and the ALGOL-descended C language.
 Because of its suitability to complex and dynamic applications, Lisp enjoyed some resurgence of popular interest in the 2010s.

 Syntax and semantics

 This article's examples are written in Common Lisp (though most are also valid in Scheme).